dstndstn/ch_frb_io/README.md

     the page-faulting cost of Linux malloc.

   - There are Linux-specific system calls sendmmsg(), recvmmsg() which send/receive multiple UDP packets, avoiding the overhead of one system call per packet.
-Does this help speed things up, or help reduce packet drops?
+This may help speed things up, or help reduce packet drops.

   - In the full CHIME backend, do we want to pin the network and/or assembler threads to specific cores?
-Do we want to increase the scheduleing priority of these threads?
+Do we want to increase the scheduling priority of these threads?

   - It might be possible to further optimize the assembly-language kernels for packet assembly and decoding, using streaming writes.
 See Chapter 7 ("optimizing cache usage") of the